Does Rain Clean Solar Panels? The Honest Answer

 Ask any solar installer whether rain cleans solar panels and you’ll get a confident “yes.”
 Ask a solar performance engineer the same question and you’ll get a much more nuanced answer.

-The truth sits somewhere in the middle — and understanding it could save you from skipping a necessary clean for years.
+The truth sits somewhere in the middle.
+Understanding it could save you from skipping a necessary clean for years.

 What Rain Actually Does to Solar Panels

 Rain is essentially a free rinse cycle.
-Light rainfall creates sheeting action across panel glass, carrying some loose dust, light pollen, and surface dirt into the gutter.
+Light rainfall creates sheeting action across panel glass.
+It carries some loose dust, light pollen, and surface dirt into the gutter.
 After a heavy downpour, panels often look noticeably cleaner from the ground.

 But “looking cleaner” is not the same as “performing at maximum output.”

-- Bushfire smoke residue — creates an oily, hydrophobic film that repels water
+• Bushfire smoke residue — creates an oily film that repels water

 A 2023 study by UNSW’s School of Photovoltaics and Renewable Energy Engineering monitored 47 rooftop solar systems across greater Sydney over 18 months.
-Key findings:
+The research provides clear data on whether rain cleans solar panels effectively.

-- After a heavy rain event (>25mm) on lightly soiled panels (less than 60 days since last clean): average output recovery of 8–12%
+• After a heavy rain event (over 25mm) on lightly soiled panels (less than 60 days since last clean): average output recovery of 8–12%

-The research confirmed that rain is useful as a maintenance tool between professional cleans, but is not a substitute for them.
+The research confirmed that rain is useful as a maintenance tool between professional cleans.
+But it is not a substitute for them.

 Australia’s Climate Makes Rain Less Effective